Baden-Württemberg: Education

 Other university towns are Mannheim and Ulm.
 Furthermore, two universities are located in the state capital Stuttgart, the University of Hohenheim, and the University of Stuttgart.
-Ludwigsburg is home to the renowned national film school Filmakademie Baden-Württemberg (Film Academy Baden-Wuerttemberg).
+Ludwigsburg is home to the national film school Filmakademie Baden-Württemberg (Film Academy Baden-Wuerttemberg).
 The private International University in Germany was situated in Bruchsal, but closed in 2009.
 Another private university is located in Friedrichshafen, Zeppelin University.